mjordan/islandora_workbench_docs/docs/configuration.md

 ## Configuration settings

 The settings defined in a configuration file are documented below.
-Their order in the configuration file doesn't matter.
+The order of the options in the configuration file doesn't matter.

 | Setting | Required | Default value | Description |
 | --- | --- | --- | --- |